The Mediterranean Diet, the elixir of health or just hype?

 - Avoid refined carbohydrates as these lack nutrients and fibre.
 Instead choose wholegrain or sourdough bread, made from fermented grains for easier digestion and better nutrient absorption

 - Include plenty of fresh or dried herbs such as Oregano, Basil, Thyme or Rosemary for their antioxidant benefits as well as providing flavour.
 Try this Green lentil salad recipe combines plenty of fresh herbs

 - Drink good quality coffee and green tea in moderate amounts, with water as a drink of choice otherwise.
 Avoid fruit juices, squashes and cordials that are very high in sugar

 - Alcohol can be consumed but in very limited quantities; 1 small glass with a meal and preferably red wine.

 - Eat in a season where possible when fruits and vegetables are at their most nutritious and also more cost effective.
 Be adventurous and consider vegetables and fruits that you have not included; for example, slice some radishes into your salad or try roasting fennel as a side vegetable

 So the key to eating the Mediterranean way:

-- Although there is some meat and fish, choose mostly plant based foods, avoiding any processed foods typical of the western diet
+- Although there are some meat and fish, choose mostly plant-based foods, avoiding any processed foods typical of the western diet

 - Add colour to each meal to add nutrients